Devonfield Inn

 The beloved painter of small town life, Norman Rockwell, loved the Berkshires, which is why he set up his art studio in Stockbridge.
 You’ll also find Susan B. Anthony’s birthplace to the storied Crane Paper factory where Melville’s Moby Dick manuscript was first printed.

-Looking for a fall getaway?
+Looking for a fantastic getaway?
 Try Western Massachusetts.
-While you’re enjoying the Berkshires’ famous fall foliage, be sure to stop in at these 7 historic and literary sites.
+No matter the season you’re enjoying the Berkshires, be sure to stop in at these 7 historic and literary sites.
 Book your stay at Devonfield Inn!

 1. The Mount, Edith Wharton’s Home